Neotys-Labs/neoload-cli/README.md

 At the end, displays the summary and the SLA passed & failed.
 ```
 Usage: neoload run [OPTIONS] [NAME_OR_ID]
-neoload run \         # Runs the currently used test-settings (see neoload status)
+neoload run \         # Runs the currently used test-settings (see neoload status and neoload test-settings use)
      --as-code default.yaml,slas/uat.yaml \
      --name "MyCustomTestName_${JOB_ID}" \
      --description "A custom test description containing hashtags like #latest or #issueNum"